sprakkraft/Sprakkraft-API/README.md

 described in the 'Authorization and Load Limits' document in the current repository.
 Server code supporting the service is not released under any public domain license.

-For Språkkraft Dictionary API, see folder DictionaryAPI.
+For Sprï¿½kkraft Dictionary API, see folder DictionaryAPI.
-For Språkkraft Chat API, see folder ChatAPI.
+For Sprï¿½kkraft Chat API, see folder ChatAPI.

+This repository can be found on https://github.com/sprakkraft/Sprakkraft-API